open-resources/dash_curriculum/_sources/part1/chapter1.md

 ## How to use dashboards?

 Dashboards aggregate data from multiple data sources e.g., files like an Excel spreadsheet or Google sheet or APIs.
 Compared with a spreadsheet, in a dashboard you can analyze your data in a table, line chart, bubble chart, or bar chart, just to name a few options.
 So a dashboard isn’t just about saving time, but seeing all of your data together in one place.
-Comparing to a classical business report a dashboard sets itself apart as it shifts the perspective from a periodic reporting to a constant monitoring.
+Compared to a classical business report a dashboard sets itself apart as it shifts the perspective from a periodic reporting to a constant monitoring.

 Common roles for data visualization include: